OctopusDeploy/docs/docs/tenants/tenant-types.md

 ---

 ## Types of multi-tenancy
-There are three main types that the tenancy feature can be used with Octopus Deploy:
+The most common types of tenancy are:
 - Software as a Service (SaaS)
 - Region
 - Teams

 ### SaaS
-Perhaps the most common implementation of mutli-tenancy with Octopus Deploy is the SaaS model.
+SaaS is perhaps the most common implementation of mutli-tenancy with Octopus Deploy is the SaaS model.
 The SaaS model is where the same software is deployed to multiple customers (tenants).
 The deployment process can include items such as custom branding per tenant or scoping specific steps to tenant tags so that modules can be deployed to tenants that have purchased them.

 ### Region
 Another pattern for multi-tenancy is to treat geographic regions of the same organization as tenants.
 Using this model, something like an e-commerce application can test out new or beta features in a specific region before releasing them out to the rest of the organization.
 Scheduling deployments during a maintenance window is another way this pattern can be used as each region may have different hours when they are least busy.